starcopter/pack-cycle-analysis/projects/C3/README.md

 The data files for this project are stored via [DVC](https://dvc.org/) and can be retrieved by running `dvc pull`.

 S3 credentials for the scaleway `dlake` bucket are required.
-Contact @Finwood if you require access.
+Contact [Finwood](https://github.com/Finwood) if you require access.